screeps/docs/api/source/PowerCreep.md

 ERR_INVALID_TARGET | The specified target is not valid.
 ERR_NOT_IN_RANGE | The specified target is too far away.
 ERR_INVALID_ARGS | Using powers is not enabled on the Room Controller.
-ERR_FULL | The target has active effect of the same or higher level.
+ERR_FULL | The target has the same active effect of a higher level.
 {% endapi_return_codes %}

 {% api_method withdraw 'target, resourceType, [amount]' A %}